- HubPages Tutorials and Community»

 The writer's intention isn't to relay competent information, instead, it's to provoke an emotionally charged response or agreement (trolling), in an effort to gain page views.
 His "shtick" is to play the part of a pretentious know-it-all, that prattles on about subjects and ideas he appears to barely grasp.

 This, as you can imagine, sparks lively back and forth conversations in his comments section as he attempts to muddle his way through arguments.
-I must admit, I was taken in at first.
+Often one can't help but be taken in.
 Arguments can be very entertaining be it as a participant or spectator.

 "The Shtick" is to either be or become someone who people want to argue with.
 Then, find a subject, sensitive enough to warrant an argument.
 Finally, draw them into a debate on the subject.
 It's a fairly simple setup and if done properly will yield a hefty amount of page views.